ilhamshf/hamsh.me/README.md

 ## Can I deploy to my own domain?

 The code is open for learning purpose.
-But in case you didn't like the default domain (`ksana.in`), feel free to deploy to your own domain.
+But in case you didn't like the default domain (`hamsh.me`), feel free to deploy to your own domain.
-Since Ksana.in is using a free plan from Supabase, it have many limitation in term of size.
+Since hamsh.me is using a free plan from Supabase, it have many limitation in term of size.
 If you plan to use it in the bigger frequency, I suggest to deploy it with your own Supabase plan.

 ## Credits